jeffrey-plume/Exploring-the-Broad-Repurposing-Hub/readme.md

-# Project Title – Predicting Drug Mechanism of Action using Chemical Fingerprinting
+# Predicting Drug Mechanism of Action and Targets using Chemical Fingerprinting

 ## Introduction